 - Why is the transformation of response data disabled in the Analysis Setup Wizard?

-Canoco 5 works on other Microsoft operating systems as well, starting from Microsoft Windows XP with SP (service pack) 2 or SP3 installed.
+Canoco 5 works on some of the earlier Microsoft operating systems as well, starting from Microsoft Windows XP with SP (service pack) 2 or SP3 installed.
 This includes also Windows Vista and Windows 7.

-There is no native implementation of Canoco 5 for those operating systems, but Canoco 5 was tested to run under the Wine environment on Linux and likewise in a similar environment of CrossOver package.
+There is no native implementation of Canoco 5 for those operating systems, but Canoco 5 was tested to run under the Wine environment on Linux and likewise in a similar environment of CrossOver package (both on Linux and MacOS).
 The following snapshot illustrates working with a biplot diagram in Ubuntu Linux workspace.

-There is now just one application within Canoco 5 package and the installer installs its 64-bit version on 64-bit Windows and the 32-bit version on 32-bit Windows.
-The files read and stored are compatible between 32-bit and 64-bit versions of Canoco 5.
+There is now just one application within Canoco 5 package and the installer installs either its 64-bit version (on 64-bit Windows) or the 32-bit version (on 32-bit Windows).
+The Canoco 5 files read and stored (mainly as Canoco 5 project files, .c5p) are compatible across 32-bit and 64-bit versions of Canoco 5.

-The bug in the original DECORANA (Hill, 1979) code for Detrended Correspondence Analysis has been studied and was repaired before Canoco 4 version, 15 years ago.
+The bug in the original DECORANA (Hill, 1979) code for Detrended Correspondence Analysis has been studied and was repaired before Canoco 4 version, 25 years ago.
 It turned out that the change suggested by Oksanen and Minchin (1997) did not make the smoothing routine order-invariant.
-Another change was required as well, as agreed upon by Oksanen & Minchin in subsequent correspondence (see http://cc.oulu.fi/~jarioksa/pages/isbug.htm).
+Another change was required as well, as agreed upon by Oksanen & Minchin in subsequent correspondence.

-- The resulting ordination readily provides information on the level of individual variables in the data table
+- The resulting ordination readily provides information on the level of individual response variables (typically species)

-- The ordination can be focused on the effect of particular explanatory variable(s) – in the form of constrained ordination – so that it shows e.g. the community response to explanatory variables
+- The ordination can be focused on the effect of particular explanatory variable(s) – in the form of constrained ordination – so that it shows e.g. the response of a biotic community to explanatory variables

-- Background variation can be removed from the ordination by using covariate data, so that the ordination can display new information rather than trivial or uninteresting variation, or variation that is already well understood.
+- Background variation can be removed from the ordination by using covariate data, so that such partial ordination can display new information rather than trivial or uninteresting variation, or variation that is already well understood.

 Yes, most certainly it is, and much larger data as well!
 There are always limits to the size of data one can analyze on a personal computer, but in version 5, Canoco itself enforces only the limit of 16.7 millions table rows and 16.7 millions table column, which is not very limiting.
 The operating systems, however, impose much harsher limits, namely in the case of 32-bit Windows.
 Standard applications cannot allocate in 32-bit Windows more than 2 GB of memory in total, but Canoco 5 uses a special provision to extend its data space to 3 GB (after proper Windows re-configuration).
 A single, contiguous memory block cannot be allocated with a size greater than ca 1 GB, so Canoco 5 data tables are limited to roughly 134 million entries.
 Yet another limitation usually comes from the processor speed, making analyses of really big data unbearably slow (but you can leave the computer working overnight, then).

-The vegan package in the R program implements most of the methods available in Canoco 5 as well as a few more.
-But as R is an open system, those Canoco methods missing in vegan can be found in other packages, related or unrelated to vegan.
+The vegan package in R implements most of the methods available in Canoco 5 as well as additional ones.
+And as R is an open system, those Canoco methods missing in the vegan can be found in other packages, related or unrelated to vegan.
 However, the R environment is primarily command-oriented and to import data, perform analysis or create simple ordination diagrams, commands calling functions are needed, often with a complex set of function parameters to correctly choose from.
 We see the R environment as excellent for a statistically-oriented ecologist, but for researchers focused on their research subjects, using vegan in the R environment has a steep learning curve, which must be climbed repeatedly for someone evaluating their data after longer periods of work in field or lab.
-There is a relatively user-friendly interface in the Rcmdr package, offering in combination with the DiversityR package some of the multivariate methods of vegan, but only for a small subset, excluding all the advanced methods and advanced options.
+There is a relatively user-friendlier interface in the Rcmdr package, offering in the combination with the DiversityR package some of the multivariate methods of vegan, but only a limited subset, excluding all the advanced methods and advanced options.

 When you start to use Canoco 5 on a particular user account, the Analysis Setup Wizard is shown in so-called QuickWizard mode.
 This is reflected in the QuickWizard button (emphasized by a red rectangle in the following snapshot) being shown in depressed state.